Ortho-K and Corneal Refractive Therapy: Overnight Contacts to Correct Myopia

 Normally, orthokeratology is not covered completely by vision care insurance plans, but a portion of the fees may be covered by some plans.

-As with all contact lenses, there are some possible side effects and complications of wearing ortho-k lenses.
-Ask your eye care practitioner for details.
+Finally, keep in mind that, as with all contact lenses, there are some possible side effects and complications of wearing ortho-k lenses.
+Ask your eye doctor for details.